 Best for: foodies, culture lovers, and couples who want cliffside romance.

-The Amalfi Coast spans 34 miles of dramatic cliffs and coastal towns, according to Wildjoy Blog.
+The Amalfi Coast spans 34 miles of dramatic cliffs and coastal towns, as Wildjoy Blog notes.
 Beaches here are mostly pebble coves, not sandy stretches.
 The magic is in the lemon groves, the pasta, and the views from your terrace in Ravello or Positano.

 Plan 5 to 7 days and visit in May or September.
-According to Italy Charme, summer crowds and 90°F heat make July and August far less enjoyable.
+Summer crowds and 90°F heat make July and August far less enjoyable, as Italy Charme notes.

 Tulum, Mexico: Bohemian Luxury Meets Ancient Magic